 In terms of vascular alterations, percentage cortical CAA (U = 120, p = 0.101) and leptomeningeal CAA area (U = 130, p = 0.181) did not differ between iAD (n = 22 samples) and cAD cases (n = 16 samples).
 Moreover, severity of concentric vessel wall splitting (which was assessed semi-quantitatively) was comparable as well (U = 141, p = 0.421) (Figure 3).

-Quantification of histopathological alterations in areas with and without possible ARIA-H
+Quantification of histopathological alterations in areas with and without hemorrhagic lesions

-We next compared histopathological quantifications in areas with and without possible ARIA-H in the iAD group.
-We found a greater density of iron deposits in areas with ARIA-H (n = 10 samples) compared to areas without ARIA-H (n = 12 samples) (U = 21, p = 0.009), but not intracellular calcium deposits (U = 37, p = 0.140).
-Aβ plaque area (U = 45, p = 0.346) and tau severity (U = 44, p = 0.314) did not differ between areas with and without possible ARIA-H (Figure 4).
+We next compared histopathological quantifications in areas with and without hemorrhagic lesions (i.e. cortical superficial siderosis) on ex vivo MRI in the iAD group.
+We found a greater density of iron deposits in areas with (n = 10 samples) compared to areas without hemorrhagic lesions (n = 12 samples) (U = 21, p = 0.009), but not intracellular calcium deposits (U = 37, p = 0.140).
+Aβ plaque area (U = 45, p = 0.346) and tau severity (U = 44, p = 0.314) did not differ between areas with and without hemorrhagic lesions (Figure 4).

-Regarding vascular alterations, percentage cortical CAA area was comparable between areas with (n = 10 samples) and without ARIA-H (n = 12 samples) (U = 47, p = 0.418).
-However, we found greater leptomeningeal CAA area (U = 26, p = 0.025) as well as degree of concentric vessel wall splitting (U = 22, p = 0.020) in areas with compared to areas without ARIA-H (Figure 4).
-No relationship was found between ARIA-H and fibrin-positive vessels in the cortex (U = 45, p = 0.346).
+Regarding vascular alterations, percentage cortical CAA area was comparable between areas with (n = 10 samples) and without hemorrhagic lesions (n = 12 samples) (U = 47, p = 0.418).
+However, we found greater leptomeningeal CAA area (U = 26, p = 0.025) as well as degree of concentric vessel wall splitting (U = 22, p = 0.020) in areas with compared to areas without hemorrhagic lesions (Figure 4).
+No relationship was found between hemorrhagic lesions and fibrin-positive vessels in the cortex (U = 45, p = 0.346).

 Microinfarcts and microhemorrhages

 A total of 21 microinfarcts were found in 6/22 samples of the iAD cases, compared to a total of 22 microinfarcts in 4/16 samples of the cAD cases (χ2 = 0.025, p = 0.875).
-Although there was no overall difference between the presence of microinfarcts in areas with and without ARIA-H (χ2 = 0.489, p = 0.484), 17/21 microinfarcts were observed in iAD case #1 in areas with ARIA-H on ex vivo MRI (Figure 4).
+Although there was no overall difference between the presence of microinfarcts in areas with and without hemorrhagic lesions (χ2 = 0.489, p = 0.484), 17/21 microinfarcts were observed in iAD case #1 in areas with hemorrhagic lesions on ex vivo MRI (Figure 4).
 While some degree of perivascular hemosiderin was occasionally present, frank microbleeds as observed in cases with severe CAA41 were absent on histopathology.

 Iron deposition is associated with lower Aβ plaque area

 Correlation analysis within the iAD group revealed that greater density of iron deposits in the cortex was associated with lower Aβ plaque area (n = 22 samples, Spearman’s ρ = -0.538, p = 0.010).
 Moreover, higher post-vaccination anti-AN1792 antibody titers were associated with lower Aβ plaque area (Spearman’s ρ = -0.444, p = 0.038) and tended to be associated with greater density of iron deposits in the cortex (Spearman’s ρ = 0.398, p = 0.067) (Figure 5).
-Collectively, these findings suggest that possible ARIA-H may be related to successful Aβ removal from the parenchyma.
+Collectively, these findings suggest that hemorrhagic lesions in the context of active immunization against Aβ may be related to successful Aβ removal from the parenchyma.

 Increased survival time is associated with increased reactive cells